 - Large choice of emitters: Nichia 219C, XPL Hi, XP-G2 S4, SST20 (from warm white to cool white)

 - Colorful aux LEDs with 7 configurable colors

 - One of the most popular 18350/18500/18650 EDC flashlights

 - Available options: shiny stainless steel bezel, 18350 and 18500 tubes, pocket clip, extra tail cap.

 Emisar flashlights are built for flashaholics.
 You won't find them in any brick-and-mortar stores.
 With Emisar lights you'll get the latest and greatest technology currently available in the flashlight world.
 The D4v2 is the second version of this immensely popular EDC flashlight.

 The D4v2 uses the extremely popular (amongst flashaholics) Andúril UI, which features many interesting modes.
 To name a few: battery voltage meter, smooth ramping, momentary on, temperature check, candle mode, party strobe, and even a lightning storm mode.
 With such an array of capabilities, this light is probably not for the average user.
 Don't forget to check out our in-depth review of the Emisar D4v2.

-Definitely the most popular flashlight in the Flashlight communities!
+Still one of the most popular flashlights in the Flashlight communities!